larpchronicles/rules/chronicles-rulebook.md

 Aside from the shiny feel-good emotions of having helped out their chapter, Chronicles also gives those that volunteer as NPCs rewards in several forms!  <i>(Please note that while Plot and Staff are likely to have water and snacks at NPC camp, meals at the Tavern are not free to NPCs unless specifically stated by the player running the tavern.)</i>

 ### Part-Time NPC Rewards
-* The player's pick of either 1 Skill Point OR 100 Goblin Points.
+* 1 Skill Point and 100 Goblin Points.
 This reward may be claimed only once for each completed shift per event day.
 If the event is two days, they may claim this twice for six hours or two completed NPC shifts.
 If the event is three days, they may claim this three times for nine hours or three completed NPC shifts.

 * Mystery Sack.
 This is a grab bag reward that will contain one of the following:
   * A bundle of five Tier 1 crafting materials.